French Baguettes

 • Preheat oven to 450ºF and place a pan at the bottom rack and fill it up with water to create some steam.

-• Slash the baguettes with a sharp knife or kitchen scissors 3 or 4 times on a 45º angle.
+• Slash the baguettes with a sharp knife, a bread lame, or kitchen scissors 3 to 4 times on a 45º angle.
 Brush them with an egg wash.

 • Transfer the baguettes to the preheated oven and bake for 15 to 20 minutes or until golden brown.